Ishita16/Ineuron_GitLearnings/README.md

-##This is Git tutorials by Krish Naik
+## This is the amazing  Git tutorials by Krish Naik
 ## We will learn Git
 ## Learning further
 ## fghkji
+## These changes are by developer2